 - JPMorgan, Deutsche Bank, and the other underwriters in the $180 million initial public offering of Teladoc, Inc. and JPMorgan and the other underwriters in over $330 million follow-on and secondary offerings.

-- Black Knight Financial Services, Inc. (an indirect partially owned subsidiary of Fidelity National Financial, Inc.) in its $507 million initial public offering and in over $440 million secondary offerings and block trades of common stock.
+- Black Knight, Inc. in its $507 million initial public offering and in over $1 billion secondary offerings and block trades of common stock.